 - F. Horse three ribbons will be auctioned

 - Champion Halter

 - Champion Pleasure

 - Champion Trail

 - G. Dairy Cattle or Goat one ribbon will be auctioned

 - H. Breeding Beef -five ribbons will be auctioned

 - Champion Breeding Heifer

 - Reserve Champion Breeding Heifer

 - Third Place Overall Breeding Heifer

 - Fourth Place Overall Breeding Heifer

 - Fifth Place Overall Breeding Heifer

 - I. Dog two ribbons will be auctioned.

-- One ribbon will be the second year exhibitor with the top-point dog.
+- One ribbon will be the second year exhibitor with the top-point

 - Second ribbon will be decided after the dog show.

 - J. Rabbit two ribbons will be auctioned

 - Best of Show

 - Meat Pen of 3

-- K. Poultry three ribbons will be auctioned Note: chances are in poultry "Best of Show" will be the chicken from one of the classes listed.
+- "Best of Show" will be the chicken from one of the classes listed.

 - Meat Pen of 3

 - Grand Champion Bantam

 - Grand Champion Large Fowl

 - L. Pet one ribbon will be auctioned

 - Overall Champion

 - M. Bottle Calf one ribbon will be auctioned

 - Overall Champion

 - N. Meat Goat two ribbons will be auctioned

 - Champion Market Meat Goat

 - Champion Breeding Meat Doe